 Dispatch Instruction and Pseudo Dispatch Instruction Validation

-Dispatch Instructions for a Trading Day available to the Market Operator at the time of applying the process for the calculation of the Imbalance Price, or the time of applying the process for the calculation of settlement quantities, as applicable, shall be sorted by Generator Unit, Instruction Effective Time and Instruction Issue Time.
+Dispatch Instructions for a Settlement Day available to the Market Operator at the time of applying the process for the calculation of the Imbalance Price, or the time of applying the process for the calculation of settlement quantities, as applicable, shall be sorted by Generator Unit, Instruction Effective Time, Instruction Issue Time and the MW value of the Target Instruction Level (in order of increasing quantity)..
 Unless otherwise specified, Instruction Issue Time for Pseudo Dispatch Instructions shall be set equal to the Instruction Effective Time.
-The rules for the validation and merging of Dispatch Instructions shall be applied in the following order: paragraph 18, paragraph 19 first sentance relating to MWOF Instruction Codes only, paragraph 21, paragraph 22, paragraph 19 first sentance relating to all Instruction Codes, paragraph 19 second sentance, paragraph 32(d), paragraph 23.
+The rules for the validation and merging of Dispatch Instructions shall be applied in the following order: paragraph 18, paragraph 19 first sentence relating to MWOF Instruction Codes only, paragraph 21, paragraph 22, paragraph 19 first sentence relating to all Instruction Codes, paragraph 19 second sentence, paragraph 32(d), paragraph 23.

 A Dispatch Instruction shall cancel a Pseudo Dispatch Instruction with the same Instruction Effective Time, where that Pseudo Dispatch Instruction is created as a result of a previous corresponding Dispatch Instruction.